inactionnn/medical_data_analysis/project_2_diabet/README_2.md

 4. **Ensemble methods outperform simpler models** for this classification task, capturing complex interactions between risk factors.

 5. **The models achieve good but not perfect performance**, reflecting the multifactorial nature of diabetes and limitations of available measurements.

-## Future Directions

-This analysis could be extended by collecting additional data points, engineering interaction features between key variables (e.g., glucose-age interaction), or exploring deep learning approaches.
-External validation on different populations would also strengthen confidence in the models' generalizability.